 I’m a big believer in creating a space that works for you and your family and that makes you happy and encourages you to thrive.
 However, if you’re wondering how we manage to have clean countertops, here are four tips that help us keep our countertops cleaned off:

 Okay, so I’m probably going to step on some appliance-loving toes here, but I don’t think you need to have an appliance for everything under the sun.

 If you have a doughnut-making business, by all means, have a Doughnut Hole Baker (is there even such a thing?
 I may have made up a new appliance!), but if you’ve never made Doughnut Holes and never plan to, please don’t go get yourself a Doughnut Hole Baker and then have it collect dust for years.

 Appliances take up a LOT of space and are usually one of the biggest reasons people need to have items on their countertops — because they have so many appliances that there isn’t room to fit all of them in their cupboards.

 We stick with a few quality appliances that have multi-purpose use (in most cases) and that we use weekly, sometimes daily!
-These are things like: a Vita-Mix, a hand-held mixer, a Bread Maker, a toaster, a KitchenAid, two Crock-Pots, and a Keurig.
+These are things like: a Vita-Mix, a waffle iron, a hand-held mixer, a Bread Maker, a toaster, a KitchenAid, two Crock-Pots, and a Keurig.
 That’s it!

 The kitchen in our first non-rental house, the house we paid cash for — I loved this kitchen so much because it was so much bigger than any kitchen we’d ever had in the apartments and duplexes we’d rented in the past.
 I did a tour of this kitchen and where we kept everything in it here.